Swirt/typertools/README.md

 ### Requirements

 * Windows 8 or newer.
 * Adobe Photoshop CC 2015 or newer.
+(There may be problems with some portable builds)

 ### Installation